 The Corporation is required to have a minimum of three (3) directors and a maximum of twelve (12) directors.
 The board of directors of the Corporation (the "Board") has determined and fixed at nine (9) the number of directors to fulfill the Board's responsibilities.
 At the Meeting, it is proposed that nine (9) directors be elected to serve until the next shareholders' annual meeting or until their successors are elected or appointed in accordance with the Business Corporations Act (Alberta) and the by-laws of the Corporation.

-All of the following nominees are incumbent directors of the Corporation who were elected to that position at last year's shareholders' annual meeting except for Ms. Anne Le Breton who was elected by a Board resolution on January 10, 2023.
+All of the following nominees are incumbent directors of the Corporation who were elected to that position at last year's shareholders' annual meeting, except for Anne Le Breton who was appointed by the Board on January 11, 2023.